composor/composi/docs/lifecycle.md

 Composi has the following four lifecycle methods:

+1. beforeCreateComponent
-1. componentWasCreated
+2. componentWasCreated
-2. componentWillUpdate
+3. componentWillUpdate
-3. componentDidUpdate
+4. componentDidUpdate
-4. componentWillUnmount
+5. componentWillUnmount

 Lifecycle methods let you implement maintenance and clean up code based on the status of a component from when it is created and injected into the DOM, when it is updated and when it is removed from the DOM.

+`beforeCreateComponent` is executed before the component is created and inserted into the DOM.

 `componentWasCreated` is executed after the component is inserted into the DOM.